 If you are allergic to tree pollen or cat or dog proteins, these airborne triggers should be avoided.
 Once you achieve more than 30 s for the body oxygen test, most of these substances (dust, dust mites, tree pollen, cat proteins, dog proteins, and so forth) will not produce an allergic or auto-immune response due to partial normalization of the immune system.
 Hay fever usually requires over 30 seconds for the body-oxygen test and avoidance of all triggers for gradual desensitization of the immune system.

 How to cure running nose for good

-Up to 90% of individuals with a congested or stuffy nose can get a quick relief and easier nasal breathing in 1-2 minutes, if they slow down their heavy breathing and increase body oxygenation using a very simple breathing exercise.
-This easy respiratory exercise to clear a runny nose was invented and used by more than 180 Soviet and Russian medical doctors practicing the Buteyko method.
+Up to 90% of individuals with a congested or stuffy and running nose can get a quick relief and easier nasal breathing in 1-2 minutes, if they slow down their heavy breathing and increase body oxygenation using a very simple breathing exercise.
+This easy respiratory exercise to clear a runny nose was invented and used by more than 180 Soviet and Russian medical doctors practicing one special breathing method.
 They taught this most natural remedy to 1,000's of their patients with asthma, sinusitis, rhinitis, chronic mouth breathing, cystic fibrosis, hay fever, and many other conditions.
 This natural treatment and remedy can also be used by pregnant women and children too.
 The exercise can be applied during sleep (at night) as well: "How to get rid of a stuffy nose" in less than 2 minutes.